Page-Vishal/DEEP-CiDO/README.md

 - Leaf Miner
 - Sooty Mold

+  Check out the mobile app by downloading and installing the apk: [Citra](./Citra.apk)

 ---

 N.B: This is not a complete code of the project but rather a part of the complete code.